tearflake/symp-intro/README.md

 ````

-Instead of a black box that hides these stages,
+Instead of hiding these stages,
 Symp makes each one **programmable**.

 You don’t just write programs in Symp —